Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Abstract

 \section{Abstract}

-Capsule networks (CapsNets) aim to parse images into a hierarchical component structure that consists of objects, parts, and their relations.
-Despite their potential, they are computationally expensive and pose a major drawback, which limits utilizing these networks efficiently on more complex datasets.
-The current CapsNet models only compare their performance with the capsule baselines and do not perform at the same level as deep CNN-based models on complicated tasks.
-This paper proposes an efficient way for learning capsules that detect atomic parts of an input image, through a group of SubCapsules, upon which an input vector is projected.
-Subsequently, we present the Wasserstein Embedding Module that first measures the dissimilarity between the input and components modeled by the SubCapsules, and then finds their degree of alignment based on the learned optimal transport.
-This strategy leverages new insights on defining alignment between the input and SubCapsules based on the similarity between their respective component distributions.
-Our proposed model, (i) is lightweight and allows to apply capsules for more complex vision tasks; (ii) performs better than or at par with CNN-based models on these challenging tasks.
-Our experimental results indicate that Wasserstein Embedding Capsules (WECapsules) perform more robustly on affine transformations, effectively scale up to larger datasets, and outperform the CNN and CapsNet models in several vision tasks.
+Capsule networks (CapsNets) aim to parse images into a hierarchy of objects, parts, and their relations using a two-step process involving part-whole transformation and hierarchical component routing.
+However, this hierarchical relationship modeling is computationally expensive, which has limited the wider use of CapsNet despite its potential advantages.
+The current state of CapsNet models primarily focuses on comparing their performance with capsule baselines, falling short of achieving the same level of proficiency as deep CNN variants in intricate tasks.
+To address this limitation, we present an efficient approach for learning capsules that surpasses canonical baseline models and even demonstrates superior performance compared to high-performing convolution models.
+Our contribution can be outlined in two aspects: firstly, we introduce a group of subcapsules onto which an input vector is projected.
+Subsequently, we present the Hybrid Gromov-Wasserstein framework, which initially quantifies the dissimilarity between the input and the components modeled by the subcapsules, followed by determining their alignment degree through optimal transport.
+This innovative mechanism capitalizes on new insights into defining alignment between the input and subcapsules, based on the similarity of their respective component distributions.
+This approach enhances CapsNets' capacity to learn from intricate, high-dimensional data while retaining their interpretability and hierarchical structure.
+Our proposed model offers two distinct advantages: (i) its lightweight nature facilitates the application of capsules to more intricate vision tasks, including object detection; (ii) it outperforms baseline approaches in these demanding tasks.
+Our empirical findings illustrate that Hybrid Gromov-Wasserstein Capsules (HGWCapsules) exhibit enhanced robustness against affine transformations, scale effectively to larger datasets, and surpass CNN and CapsNet models across various vision tasks.